 As an agent to broadcasters and athletes, I spend a lot of time strategizing with clients and counseling them on their careers.
 There are many reasons why one person thrives in a job, while the other flails.
-But I have found five common explanations emerge most often when I seek answers to what keeps a talented, hardworking person from moving up the corporate ladder.
+However, I have found five common explanations emerge most often when I seek answers to what keeps a talented, hardworking person from moving up the corporate ladder.
 If it feels like others are climbing, while you are standing still there is a good chance you are getting in the way of your own success.

-1. YOU DON’T ASK FOR WHAT YOU WANT.
+1. YOU DON’T ASK FOR WHAT YOU WANT

-2. YOU HAVE A FIXED MINDSET.
+2. YOU HAVE A FIXED MINDSET

 Do you think about yourself as unable to change individual skills?
 Do you complain about problems instead of offering solutions?
 When you receive feedback, does it feel like criticism?
 Do you feel threatened when your peers succeed?
-If you answered yes to these questions, you have a fixed mindset, and it is probably holding you back.
+If you answered yes to these questions, you have a fixed mindset, probably holding you back.
 Psychologist Carol Dweck identified how the growth and fixed approaches influence success in her book Mindset.
 Your point of view plays a large role in determining your success.
 When I graduated from college, I wanted to be on TV.
 I knew it would require hard work and persistence.
 It would have been easy to focus on the hundreds of reasons why the odds of becoming a national sports reporter were low, but what made me successful was a blind belief that I could do it.
 What separates you from your more successful colleagues is probably less about talent and more about mindset.
-People who have a growth mindset see problems as a challenge, failure as an opportunity to grow.
+People who have a growth mindset see problems as a challenge failure as an opportunity to grow.
 They are more mindful, less judgemental, and more successful.

-3. YOU SPEND TIME IN OTHER PEOPLE’S BUSINESS.
+3. YOU SPEND TIME IN OTHER PEOPLE’S BUSINESS

-4. YOU TAKE CARE OF OTHERS BEFORE YOURSELF.
+4. YOU TAKE CARE OF OTHERS BEFORE YOURSELF

 This is especially true for working women according to research done by the Harvard Business Review.
 How often do you volunteer to do work that doesn’t get you paid or promoted?
 Are you the person in the office who doesn’t mind taking out the trash or volunteering to plan the company Christmas party or a co-worker’s birthday lunch?
 Studies have found that investing time in non-promotable office tasks will hurt your career, not help it.
-Not only are you taking away time from revenue-generating work, doing specific tasks that lack visibility and importance, but eventually, perception becomes a reality.
-Doing this less valuable work, cleaning out the company refrigerator, watching your boss’s children when they come to the office, subconsciously sends a message that your time is less important than your peers.
+Not only are you taking away time from revenue-generating work doing specific tasks that lack visibility and importance, but eventually, perception becomes a reality.
+Doing this less valuable work, cleaning out the company refrigerator, and watching your boss’s children when they come to the office subconsciously sends a message that your time is less important than your peers.
 If you find yourself raising your hand for these types of chores more than the rest of your co-workers, it is time to practice saying no.

-5. YOU CAN’T ANSWER WHAT YOU WANT AND WHY.
+5. YOU CAN’T ANSWER WHAT YOU WANT AND WHY